 Redefine Your Health, Transform Your Life

-The YMCA's Diabetes Prevention Program, part of the CDC-led National Diabetes Prevention Program, is a yearlong program consisting of 25 classroom sessions delivered over the course of one year.
+The YMCA's Diabetes Prevention Program, part of the CDC-led National Diabetes Prevention Program, is a year-long program consisting of 26 classroom sessions delivered over the course of one year.
 A trained Lifestyle Coach helps participants learn strategies for healthy eating, physical activity, and other lifestyle changes.

 The goal of the YMCA's Diabetes Prevention Program is to improve overall health and to help those with prediabetes understand the risks and options to learn new behaviors that last a lifetime.

-- To qualify for the YMCA's Diabetes Prevention Program an individual must be at least 18 years old, overweight with a BMI greater than or equal to 25 (23 if Asian) and diagnosed with prediabetes or at high risk for diabetes.
+- To qualify for the YMCA's Diabetes Prevention Program an individual must be at least 18 years old, overweight with a BMI greater than or equal to 25 (23 if Asian) and diagnosed with prediabetes through a blood test or a previous diagnosis of gestational diabetes.

 - The YMCA's Diabetes Prevention Program uses a CDC approved curriculum and is part of the CDC-led National Diabetes Prevention Program.